-The Office of Student Success plays an active role in upholding the academic integrity policy and overseeing implementation of academic integrity procedures.
+The Navigation Center for Student Success plays an active role in upholding the academic integrity policy and overseeing implementation of academic integrity procedures.
 We strive to be a valuable resource for students and faculty as they navigate issues of academic integrity.

 If a student or faculty member feels the academic integrity policy has been violated, they should address the issue with the student and file an academic integrity report.

 Please call our office at 508-565-1326 for guidance.

 1. All students are aware of the Academic Integrity Policy

 Violations of the Academic Integrity Policy include but are not limited to the following actions:

 a.
 Presenting another's work as if it were one's own;

 b.
 Failing to acknowledge or document a source even if the action is unintended (i.e. plagiarism);

 c.
 Giving or receiving, or attempting to give or receive, unauthorized assistance or information in an assignment or examination;

 e.
 Submitting the same assignment in two or more courses without prior permission of the respective instructors;